Akane625/Machine-Learning-Study/README.md

 ---

 *P.S.
 This is a living document - I'm constantly adding new things as I learn them.
-Check back every Tuesdays and Fridays!* ✨
+Check back every Mondays, Wednesdays, and Fridays!* ✨